 There are different views of management and classical views of management or classical management theory are also one of them.
 Management has always remained a challenge for people.
 Planning, organizing, recruiting, directing and controlling, etc everything comes under the Responsibilities of Manager.

 In the early ’90s, when industrialization got the boom, managers realized that there should be some scientific methods to increase productivity.
 Different managers provided their views to describe the classical viewpoint, which is also known as classical management theory, such as scientific, bureaucratic and administrative, etc.

 Classical Views – Classical Management Theory

-- Analyze the each portion of the task and select one best method to do it.
+- Analyze each portion of the task and select one best method to do it.

 - The manager should be cooperating workers at each stage in order to make sure that workers are going on the right path.

-- Task and responsibilities should divided among the workers and management should develop scientific methods keeping workers in mind, in this way, everyone will be clear about his or her task and will be answerable for his or her part.
+- Tasks and responsibilities should be divided among the workers and management should develop scientific methods keeping workers in mind, in this way, everyone will be clear about his or her task and will be answerable for his or her part.

 Characteristics of Weber’s Ideal Bureaucracy

 Weber introduced an important view of bureaucracy that is called Weber’s ideal bureaucracy and its characteristics are:

 - Application of rules and sanctions must be impersonal